AlexandreDoucet/AWS_DDNS/README.md

 	ddns-service: The name of the Docker image.

 ## Monitoring
 The DDNS service will run periodically based on the SCHEDULED_TIME specified in your environment variables.
+If no time is specifide or the format is invalid, it will default as 00:00 (Midnight)
 You can monitor the service's logs to see if it's updating the DNS records correctly:

 	docker logs -f ddns-service